 I look back at the girls.
 Jenny whispers, “So slow.”
 Javier starts talking again and I notice the speedometer go down to 30 KM an hour.
 Then 20.
 He must notice the faint sound of eyes rolling in the backseat and says, “You think I’m too slow.
 Well, the road is really bad.”

 Sure enough, he speeds up, but just as our conversation gets animated again, the car hits a big pothole and gets a flat.
 I help him change it on the side of the road as semi-trucks fly past honking.

 Deserted Concrete Town

-We arrive in Tela around midnight.
+We arrive at Tela around midnight.
 It doesn’t look like much – a deserted concrete town of shuttered buildings.

 We find a cheap hotel with four beds in the room and go out.
 The hotel lady said it was safe.

 A block away from the hotel we see lights and smell food – a baleada stand, our first of what would be many baleadas, a big Honduran taco made with a soft flour tortilla, beans, cheese, and a meat or egg filling.

 I eat baleadas most days of my subsequent two weeks in Honduras.

 We get up early the next day.
 The deserted concrete town is now wide open, full of hustle and bustle.

 The beach is only five blocks away.
 It stretches out far in both directions, with jungle spilling out on the shore beyond the beachfront of low-rise hotels and seafood restaurants.